ninghchen/fur_real_matching/README.md

 # fur_real_matching

 ## Website URL:
 Welcome!
-My website app is hosted on Streamlit.
+My website app is hosted on Streamlit Community Cloud.
 You can access it [here](https://furrealmatching-ninghchen.streamlit.app/).

 If that does not work you can also copy and paste this url: https://furrealmatching-ninghchen.streamlit.app/